FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1: Prepare/02-Preparing FAIR Learning Objects/Assessment/questions-Preparing FAIR learning objects.md

 }

-// question: 15  name: adaptation
+// question: 15  name: SA
-::adaptation::Using a modified combination of two complete learning objects to create a new full lesson on OS constitutes an adaptation of the original work and requires that the licenses of the two resources are compatible for combining.{TRUE}
+::SA::If using an SA license then when someone reuses your work they will have to share their own work under the same rules.{TRUE}

 // question: 16  name: blooms